charlesvusac/hr-analytics/README.md

 # Key Insights & Findings

-* Employees with lower salaries and shorter tenure showed higher attrition rates.
+* Employees with lower salaries and shorter tenure showed higher attrition rates
-* Certain job roles such as Research scientists experienced significantly higher turnover compared to others.
+* Certain job roles such as Research scientists experienced significantly higher turnover compared to others
-* Younger age groups and employees with a life science or medical background are more likely to leave.
+* Younger age groups and employees with a life science or medical background are more likely to leave
-* Attrition trends highlight opportunities to provide actionable insights to support HR in improving retention strategies.
+* Attrition trends highlight opportunities to provide actionable insights to support HR in improving retention strategies